-Services that are covered for you What you must pay when you get these services Health and wellness education programs Senior Care Plus offers written health education materials, including newsletters, as well as services of a certified health educator or other qualified health professional.
-We offer a number of educational and support programs for members to overcome the challenges presented through health conditions such as asthma or diabetes and to aid them in creating and adopting a healthy lifestyle.
-There is no coinsurance, copayment, or deductible for Medicare-covered health and wellness programs.
-Nutrition and weight management services are offered by registered dieticians in the form of nutrition counseling (non-diabetes) and weight management courses.
-Nutrition education has no limit to the number of visits as long as medical necessity is met.
-Services may be in a group or individual setting, but generally one-on-one counseling.
-Hearing services M 1' 11 ' Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Medicare-covered hearing exams: \$45 copayment Non-Medicare-covered hearing services: In addition to Medicare-covered benefits, we also cover the following through NationsHearing: Routine hearing exam: \$0 copayment Routine hearing exams: one exam every year Hearing aid fitting evaluation: \$0 copayment Hearing aids: up to two hearing aids per year.
-Hearing aid fitting evaluations: one hearing aid fitting/evaluation every year Hearing aids: \$495-\$1970 copayment (two hearing aids per year).
-Hearing aid purchases include: Copays vary based on the technology level selected.
+that are covered for you What you must pay when you get these services Services that are covered for you What you must pay when you get these services ng facilities may change throughout the plan Health and wellness education programs Senior Care Plus offers written health education mater including newsletters, as well as services of a certified health educator or other qualified health professional. offer a number of educational and support programs for members to overcome the challenges presented through health conditions such as asthma or diabetes and to aid them in creating and adopting a healthy lifestyle.
+Nutrition and weight management services are offered registered dieticians in the form of nutrition counseling (non-diabetes) and weight management courses.
+Nutrieducation has no limit to the number of visits as long a medical necessity is met.
+Services may be in a group of individual setting, but generally one-on-one counseling.
+We wellness programs. by gion s Hearing services Diagnostic hearing and balance evaluations performed your provider to determine if you need medical treatments. ent are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Non-Medicare-covered hearing services: In addition to Medicare-covered benefits, we also cove the following through NationsHearing: Routine hearing exam: \$0 copayment Routine hearing exams: one exam every year Hearing aids: up to \$400 copayment toward the Hearing aid fitting evaluation: s copayment cost of up to two hearing aids from NationsHearing cost after the plan's benefit maximu applied.
+Hearing aid pricing varies based Hearing aid fitting evaluations: one hearing aid fitting/evaluation every year

+Hearing aid purchases include: